 The basic data for the preparation of the groundwater contour map are provided by the Geology and Groundwater Management Working Group of the Senate Department for Health, the Environment and Consumer Protection.

-The regular recording of phreatic levels and their development was initiated in Berlin as early as 1870, at 29 groundwater measurement points (Fig. 9).
+The first regular recording of phreatic levels and their development was initiated in Berlin as early as in the year 1869, at 27 groundwater measurement points (Fig. 9).